Six Tips to Prevent Digestive Problems

 Prevent indigestion, bloating and heartburn by changing how often you eat without increasing your overall calorie intake.

-Instead of three meals a day, enjoy four to five smaller meals and eat them slowly.
+Instead of three meals a day, enjoy four to five smaller meals and eat slowly.
 Taking time to chew food properly makes you feel full, which can help prevent overeating that can cause gas, bloating, heartburn and indigestion.

-2. Drink plenty of water and limit alcohol
+2. Drink plenty of water, limit alcohol

 3. Exercise regularly